evhub/bbopt/README.md

 class MyBackend(Backend):
     backend_name = "my-backend"
     implemented_funcs = [
-        ...,  # list the random functions you support here ]
+        # list the random functions you support here
+        #  (you don't need to include all random functions,
+        #  only the base random functions randrange, choice
+        #  uniform, and normalvariate)
+        ...,
+    ]

     def __init__(self, examples, params, **options):